rsdoiel/antenna/archives/2025/libraries_2025.13.md

 date: 2025-03-31, from: Association of Research Libraries News

-<p>Last Updated on April 2, 2025, 3:58 pm ET Sign up to receive the Day in Review by email.
-Jump to: Tuesday, April 1 &#124; Wednesday, April 2 &#124; Thursday,...</p>
+<p>Last Updated on April 3, 2025, 1:02 pm ET Sign up to receive the Day in Review by email.
+Note: Day in Review will be on hiatus next week, Monday–Thursday,...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-march-31-april-3/">Day in Review (March 31–April 3)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>